-How to create a product table with search filters
+How to create a product table with WooCommerce search filters

 First, the obvious stuff - installing the plugin.
 You can get WooCommerce Product Table from the official link here.
 Next, go to Plugins → Add New → Upload Plugin to add the plugin to your WordPress install.
 Click on Activate when the upload finishes.

 Use the plugin setup wizard to activate your license key.
-It will also prompt you to set the basic details of how you want your new product table displayed.
-You can set the overall style of the table, pick where you want it shown, tweak the columns, set how you want to handle product images, and more.
+It will also prompt you to set the basic details of how you want your new product tables displayed.
+You can set the overall style of the table, pick where you want it shown, tweak the columns, choose how to handle product images, and more.
 Here's the official documentation on all this.

 But we didn't come here to talk about the table itself, right?
 Back to WooCommerce search filters!
-WooCommerce Product Table comes with two types of filters:
+As we have seen, WooCommerce Product Table comes with two types of filters:

-- Drop-downs - those are sown above the table.
+- Dropdowns - those are shown above the table.

 - Widgets - you can add them to the sidebar.

-If you'd like to customize the filters and pick what gets used as a filter and what doesn't, you can do that in the plugin's settings by adjusting the Custom filters option.
+If you'd like to customize the filters and pick what gets used as a filter and what doesn't, you can do that by choosing the Custom filters option.
 This lets you list exactly what filter dropdowns to display above the table.
-Here's an example of what this can look like:
+Here's an example of what this can look like on the settings page:

 Can you use both plugins together for better WooCommerce search filters?

-Using both plugins in tandem is a great idea if you like the compact and functional presentation of the product table, with the more advanced and customizable filters from WooCommerce Product Filters.
+Using both plugins in tandem is a great idea.
+This gives you the compact and functional presentation of the product table, with the more advanced and customizable filters from WooCommerce Product Filters.
 The end result will be something like this:

-As we said at the beginning, WooCommerce search filters are an exceptional tool that your customers can use to look through your product catalog and find the products that match their needs quickly.
+As we said at the beginning, WooCommerce search filters are an exceptional tool.
+They help your customers to look through your product catalog and quickly find products that match their exact needs.

-Although the feature is not available in WooCommerce itself, you can use either (or both) plugins that we presented above:
+Although advanced search filters are not available in WooCommerce itself, you can achieve this with either (or both) of the following plugins:

-- WooCommerce Product Filter Pro gives you access to an advanced filtering feature that's customizable and user-friendly at the same time.
+- WooCommerce Product Filters gives you access to an advanced filtering feature that's customizable and user-friendly at the same time.